-The M.S. in Urban and Multicultural Education fulfills academic requirements for professional certification in Childhood Education Grades 1-6.
+The M.S. in Urban and Multicultural Education fulfills academic requirements for permanent certification in any subject area or professional certification Childhood 1-6.
 Prior to program completion, an information session on the certification process will be held.

 Graduate students who have New York State certification and the pre-requisite undergraduate academic major may choose the Middle Level Education concentration (nine credits) to obtain Grades 5-6 or 7-9 certification extension in this area.